open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** 24 hours

-You make natural terrain in a 150-­‐‑foot cube in range look, sound, and smell like some other sort of natural terrain.
+You make natural terrain in a 150-­foot cube in range look, sound, and smell like some other sort of natural terrain.
 Thus, open fields or a road can be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
-A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-­‐‑strewn gully like a wide and smooth road.
+A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-­strewn gully like a wide and smooth road.
 Manufactured structures, equipment, and creatures within the area aren’t changed in appearance.